RickCogley/octopress-all/source/_posts/2009-02-09-the-carpenters-are-popular-in-japan.markdown

 date: 2009-02-09 23:33:17 UTC
 updated: 2009-02-09 23:33:17 UTC
 comments: true
-categories: [SnapJapan, Humoresque, School Songs, Carpenters]
+categories: [SnapJapan, Japan, Culture, Humor, Popular]
 keywords: Humoresque,School Songs,Carpenters
 tags: [Humoresque,School Songs,Carpenters]
 posticon: default
 cover: /images/Rick_Casual_01.jpg
-description: xxxxxxx
+description: Post on Japan schools playing The Carpenters a lot, by Rick Cogley.
 published: true
 ---

 **Every** morning on Japanese TV lately, there's a commercial segment that plays a cover of **"Top of the World" by The Carpenters**.
 I knew that _The Carpenters_ were popular here, having seen their songs on many a karaoke menu and heard them played pretty consistently.
 I had mentioned their popularity in Japan to an American friend, who was baffled by it, and I laughingly mentioned this to my wife this AM.